Aliyu-Kuburat/Corona-Virus-Analysis/README.md

 # Corona-Virus-Analysis

-## Project: Corona Virus Analysis (Find attached the presentation of findings and raw data for reference)
+## Project: Corona Virus Analysis (Find attached the SQL source code, presentation slide and video of findings and raw data for reference)

 ### Statement Problem